eficode-academy/terraform-fundamentals/01-terraform basic commands.md

 This command will prompt you to review and confirm the destruction of the resources defined in your Terraform configuration.
 Once confirmed, Terraform will proceed to safely remove all the resources, effectively cleaning up the deployed infrastructure.
 This step helps prevent unnecessary costs and ensures that the environment is reset for future exercises.

+The output will somewhat resemble the example shown below.

 ```
 coder@workstation-3 ~/terraform-fundamentals/terraform basic commands (main *)
 $ terraform destroy